newton-peixoto/purePHPapi/ReadME.md

 # REST API example application

-This is a pure PHP api to store pokemons. database is based on a json file.
-This idea came from a youtube [Video](https://www.youtube.com/watch?v=NxHY14rMPvc)
+This is a pure PHP api to store pokemons.
+The database is based on a json file.
+This idea came from a youtube [video](https://www.youtube.com/watch?v=NxHY14rMPvc)

 ## Install